Low Histamine Alcohols and Cocktails - Ingredients

 And when it comes to lower histamine alcohol, you’ll want to know a few tips for choosing better options.
 That’s next.

-I definitely recommend limiting alcohol intake if you have Mast Cell Activation Syndrome or Histamine Intolerance.
+We definitely recommend limiting alcohol if you have Mast Cell Activation Syndrome or Histamine Intolerance.

-The first thing you want to consider is where you are in your health journey.
+The key is to consider where you are in your healing journey:

 Clear liquors like the ones listed below tend to be better.
 This is because they have less additives that can be mast cell triggers.